JaneAmi/Cross-Session-User-Identification_YData_prj/models/README.md

 We leveraged the Siamese Neural Network (SNN) approach to generate embeddings.

-Below is the architecture that yielded the best results, but many others combinations were tested and you can find all description here.
+Below is the architecture that yielded the best results, but many other combinations were tested and you can find all descriptions here.

 <div align="center">
     <img src="../docs/images/Final_SNN_architecture.png" alt="Best result SNN architecture" width="700"/>
-    <p style="color: #808080;">Best result SNN architecture</p>
+    <p style="color: #808080;">Optimal SNN architecture</p>
 </div>

-All classes for models, datasets and functions for training are presented [here](siamese_nn_utils.py)
+All classes for models, datasets, and functions for training are presented [here](siamese_nn_utils.py)

 <details><summary><b><big>Used Siamese Neural Network (SNN) architechtures</big></b></summary>

-While training the model we tried SNN for pairs and for triplets.
+While training the model we tried SNN for pairs and triplets.

 1. SNN for pairs: